 Eligibility: Participants must be in good health and be able to spend each day walking around towns, villages and monasteries while carrying their own equipment.
 Though we will be doing a lot of walking each day, no trekking is required.
 Most of this tour will take place in mountainous terrain between 3600 meters and 5200 meters (11,800 feet to 17,000 feet) above sea level.
 We will spend 1 night in Chengdu and 3 nights in Lhasa for altitude acclimatization before going above 3600 meters.
 Ascent will be slow and gradual with the highest sleeping elevation being at 4330 meters (14,200 feet).
 For safety and comfort reasons, we will not be sleeping at Everest Base Camp.
 This tour is not recommended for those who have severe asthma or who have had problems with high elevation in the past.

-This is a cultural and photography.
+This is a professionally-guided cultural and photography.
 Any level of photographer (or non-photographer) is welcome to join and no specific camera gear is required.
 Unfortunately, people holding a Norwegian passport are unable to join this tour due to government restrictions that are beyond our control.

 Responsible Tourism: Himalaya Journey is foreign-owned, but Tibetan staffed.
 All of our guides and drivers are local Tibetans who have been working in tourism for many years.
 It is a top priority for us to support as many Tibetan-owned businesses as possible.
 During this tour, all of the hotels we will be staying at in Tibet are locally-owned, as are all of the restaurants we will be going to.
 The preservation of the culture of Tibet, as well as the protection of the environment of Tibet, are extremely important to us.
 In fact, when we are not out leading journeys across Tibet, we are working with local Tibetans in numerous eco-tourism and conservation projects.